maubanel/UE5-Lighting/sky-fog/README.md

 Now lets get interesting patterns of the sun off of the gazebo to interact with our volumetric fog.
 Select the **Directional Light** (Sun).
 You can adjust the **Volumetric Scattering Intensity** which affects the intensity of the scattering of the volumetric fog from this light.
 Turn on **Light Shaft Occlusion** which adjusts how it is blurred based on the camera angle with the light.
 The **Occlusion Mask Darkening** controls how much the rays will darken.

 Also, turn on **Light Shaft Occlusion** which will add a bloom through the fog when looking at the light.
 You can then adjust the scale, threshold and brightness.
 The default settings are too pronounced so I adjusted them down to lessen the bloom effect.
+Turn on **Light Shaft Bloom** and adjust the **Bloom Scale**.

 https://github.com/maubanel/UE5-Lighting/assets/5504953/18eca17f-891e-4de4-a26c-b6f2ce455d9d